xioren/uvd/README.md

   the desired language output of the subtitles; forgoing this option selects the default subtitle language for a given video. for youtube, if the desired language does not exist natively, a translation is used instead (when available).
-  + with the exception of audio only downloads, uvd outputs exclusively to mkv containers.